JamieBra/ytstudio/README.md

     - Specify page size.
     - Specify what attributes to retrieve.
 - [Uploading Video](examples/upload_video.py) (**NOT LIMITED** - official API's videos.insert charges you 1600 quota units)
-    - Built-in progress bar.
+    - Ability to upload arbitrary data.
+    - Ability to add custom fields to support changes in the API and more advanced options.
     - Specify default fields.
-    - Ability to add custom fields to support changes in the API and more advanced options.
 - [Deleting Video](examples/delete_video.py) (not implemented yet)
 - [Edit Video](examples/edit_video.py) (includes scheduling uploads)
     - Easy to use fields for every option that is editable in browser before pressing 'SHOW MORE'.
 This is mainly due to how many fields there are and the variations therein.